FC Progresul Caracal: History

 In the 1971-72 season, the club was renamed once again as Răsăritul, finished that season on the 8th place.

 After two more seasons in which finished mid-table twice - 9th (1972–73) and 7th (1973–74), the team from Caracal enter in decline.
 Renamed again, this time as Vagonul Caracal, due to the collaboration with Uzina de Vagoane (Wagon Factory), the following two seasons was ended at the bottom of the table - 13th (1974–75) and 14th (1975–76) fighting to avoid the relegation.

-Reverted to its old name, Răsăritul finally relegated to the Fourth Division at the end of the 1976–77 season, finishing on 15th place.
+Reverted to its old name, Răsăritul finally relegated to the fourth division at the end of the 1976–77 season, finishing on 15th place.

 The following season, Răsăritul went on to win the Olt County Championship after a strong battle with the team of Uzina de Vagoane Caracal and the promotion play-off against Gloria Berevoești (1–1 at Berevoești and 2–1 at Caracal), the champion of Argeș County.

-After an escape from relegation, at the end of the 1978–79 season, the next season brought for the football from Caracal a new name for the first team of the city, Sportul Muncitoresc Caracal, and a third place, with Constantin Năsturescu as a coach, at the end of the 1979–80 season.
+After an escape from relegation, at the end of the 1978–79 season, the following canpaign brought for the football from Caracal a new name for the first team of the city, Sportul Muncitoresc Caracal, and a 3rd place, with Constantin Năsturescu as a coach, at the end of the 1979–80 season.
 It was the best result from the second place at the beginning of the 1970s.